Tpj-root/isro/Quiz_Assessment.md

 d.
 Shrinking of the Moon

-Ans: d.
+My_Ans: d.
 Shrinking of the Moon